klange/toaruos/README.md

 The following projects are currently in progress:

-- **Improve POSIX coverage** especially in regards to pipelines, process groups, synchronization primitives, as well as by providing more common utilities.
+- **Improve POSIX coverage** especially in regards to signals, synchronization primitives, as well as by providing more common utilities.
 - **Continue to improve the C library** which remains quite incomplete compared to Newlib and is a major source of issues with bringing back old ports.
 - **Implement a native dynamic, interpreted programming language** to replace Python, which was used prior to ToaruOS 1.6.x to provide most of the desktop environment.
 - **Replace third-party development tools** to get the OS to a state where it is self-hosting with just the addition of a C compiler.
+- **Implement a C compiler toolchain** in [toarucc](https://github.com/klange/toarucc).

 ## Building / Installation